 Actively working to minimize the negative impacts of this activity should be a priority of all in this industry.
-That’s why we listed some actions tour operators can take to become more sustainable in 2022.
+That’s why we listed some actions tour operators can take to become more sustainable.

 Do you know the size of your company’s carbon footprint?
 Measuring it is the first step to becoming carbon neutral.
 Check out this carbon measurement blueprint created by Intrepid Travel especially for tour operators.

 Once you know your carbon footprint, the next step is setting goals to reduce it gradually.